Azure/azure-sphere-gallery/LittleFs_RemoteDisk/README.md

 The storage size information and pointers to read, program, erase, and sync are used to initialize Littlefs (lines 40-53) in main.c.

-The Azure Sphere high level application uses Curl to make HTTP Get/Post calls to read/write to Python virtual storage.
+The Azure Sphere high level application uses Curl to make HTTP Get/Post calls to read/write to Python remote storage.

 You will need to modify the high level application app_manifest.json to provide the IP address of the PC running the Python application - modify **AllowedConnections** to include the PC host IP address, an example is below.